-Best Verizon Plans to sign up for, or switch to, in 2021
+The best Verizon cellphone plans to sign up for, or switch to, in 2021

-Best Verizon Plans Android Central 2021
+Best Verizon cell phone plans Android Central 2021

 Verizon's nationwide 5G network is available in 2,700+ cities, and it's quickly expanding.
 For those who want Verizon's excellent coverage, this carrier offers four unique unlimited plans to choose from, as well as several prepaid options.
-But its best plan, Get More Unlimited, will give you an exceptional experience.
-With this plan you'll have access to Verizon's 5G network, 50GB of premium data, unlimited hotspot data with 5G Ultra Wideband or 30GB otherwise, as well as some serious entertainment perks.
+But its best cell phone plan, Play More Unlimited, will give you an exceptional experience.
+With this plan, you'll have access to Verizon's 5G network, 50GB of premium data, 15GB hotspot data, as well as some serious entertainment perks.
 Here are some of the best Verizon plans to consider this year.

-- Best Overall: Get More Unlimited
+- Best overall: Play More Unlimited

-- Best Family: Play More Unlimited
+- Best data: Get More Unlimited

 - Best MVNO: Visible

-- Best Budget: Single Basic Phone
+- Best budget: Single Basic Phone

-- Best Prepaid: Prepaid Unlimited
+- Best prepaid: Prepaid Unlimited Plus

-- Best Value: Start Unlimited
+- Best value: Start Unlimited

+If you like streaming and watching TV with your family, Verizon's Play More Unlimited is the best plan you can get.
+It comes with a bunch of entertainment perks to keep families happy, as well as 50GB of premium data, 5G total access, and 15GB mobile hotspot data.

-Best Overall: Get More Unlimited
+Best data: Get More Unlimited

-If you're looking for the best plan Verizon has to offer, look no further than Get More Unlimited.
+If you're looking for the most premium plan Verizon has to offer, look no further than Get More Unlimited.
 The number of impressive features this plan includes can almost feel overwhelming, but you won't be left wishing for more when you experience Verizon's ultimate performance.
-With this plan, you'll get total access to Verizon's 5G network, which includes 5G Ultra Wideband (available in select cities) and its broader 5G Nationwide network.
+With this plan, you'll get total access to Verizon's 5G network, including 5G Ultra-Wideband (available in select cities) and its broader 5G Nationwide network.
 Along with unlimited talk, text, and data, you'll have 50GB of premium data, meaning that you likely won't see your data speeds slow down anytime soon.

-If you're fortunate enough to have 5G Ultra Wideband coverage, you'll get unlimited mobile hotspot access.
-If not, this plan includes a generous 30GB of high-speed mobile hotspot data on Verizon's 5G Nationwide and 4G LTE network, allowing you to use your smartphone as a hotspot and work or be entertained even when WiFi isn't an option.
+This plan includes a generous 30GB of high-speed mobile hotspot data on Verizon's 5G Nationwide and 4G LTE network (the most of any plan), allowing you to use your smartphone as a hotspot and work or be entertained even when WiFi isn't an option.
 But once you've reached 30GB, data speeds will slow to 600Kbps for the remainder of the month.

 When it comes to international features, Verizon includes unlimited texting from the U.S. to 200+ countries.
-You're also able to talk, text, and use unlimited data when traveling in Mexico and Canada, but if you plan on going anywhere else you'll need to buy a TravelPass to be able to use your phone.
-Where this plan's perks really shine though is when it comes to entertainment.
-Verizon's Get More Unlimited plan comes with HD streaming, and to go along with that a subscription to the Disney bundle (Disney+, Hulu, and ESPN+) that everyone on your account can use.
-You'll also get Apple Music included, a year of discovery+, 600GB of cloud storage, and Verizon Up rewards.
+You're also able to talk, text, and use unlimited data when traveling in Mexico and Canada, but if you plan on going anywhere else, you'll need to buy a TravelPass to be able to use your phone.
+Where this plan's perks really shine, though, is when it comes to entertainment.
+Verizon's Get More Unlimited plan comes with HD streaming, and to go along with that, a subscription to the Disney bundle (Disney+, Hulu, and ESPN+) that everyone on your account can use.
+You'll also get Apple Music included along with a free year of discovery+, Apple Arcade, and Google Play Pass.
+Top that off with 600GB of Verizon Cloud storage and discounts on other connected device plans.

 The main drawback of this plan is its price, which is higher than what you would get from T-Mobile or AT&T's top plans.
-For one line with Get More Unlimited, your monthly bill will be $90 and that's including a $10 per month AutoPay and paper-free billing discount.
-For three lines you'll pay $65 per line ($195 total) and for four lines you'll pay $55 per line ($220 total).
+For one line with Get More Unlimited, your monthly bill will be $90, and that includes a $10 per month AutoPay and paper-free billing discount.
+For three lines, you'll pay $65 per line ($195 total), and for four lines, you'll pay $55 per line ($220 total).
 Though there's a multi-line discount, it's not a plan that everyone needs.
-But if you're someone who consumes data like water, watches a lot of high-quality videos, frequently uses their smartphone as a hotspot, and wants the very best coverage then you just can't find a better plan with Verizon.
+But if you're someone who consumes data like water, watches a lot of high-quality videos, frequently uses their smartphone as a hotspot, and wants the very best coverage, then you just can't find a better plan with Verizon.

 Pros: